Characteristic Points of Recursive Systems: Drmota's Theorem Revisited

 \subsection{A Wealth of Examples}

 In \cite{BBY2006} we showed that single equation systems formed from a wide array of standard operators like Multiset, Cycle and Sequence led to square-root singularities and P\'olya asymptotics for the coefficients.
-The arguments used there easily carry over to the setting of systems of equations since the conditions in that paper force the positive domain to be an open set, and this guarantees that $(\rho,\pmb{\tau})$ is an interior point of the domain of the system.
-Thus, for example, consider the collection of unlabeled rooted two-colored trees, say by the colors red and blue, defined by requiring that immediately below each red node that is not a leaf there must be a prime number of blue nodes and an even number of red nodes, and immediately below each blue node that is not a leaf all nodes have the same color.
-Then, by Theorem \ref{drmota}, the number of trees in this class has the P\'olya asymptotics $C\rho^{-n}n^{-3/2}$.
+The arguments used there easily carry over to the setting of systems of equations since the conditions in that paper force the positive domain to be an open set, and this guarantees that $(\rho,\pmb{\tau})$ is an interior point of the domain of the system, leading to a wealth of examples.